- If you are dependent on (addicted to) nicotine and want to quit smoking or vaping, there are medicines that can help.

-Using NRT to quit smoking is less harmful than smoking, so it’s worth considering if you are trying to quit.
-Most people can safely use NRT, but it’s a good idea to check with your doctor or pharmacist before you start.
+Using NRT to quit smoking or vaping is less harmful than smoking and vaping, so it’s worth considering if you are trying to quit.
+Most people can safely use NRT, but check with your doctor or pharmacist before you start.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.